olimorris/VectorCode/README.md

     `setup`;
   - `query_cb` (optional): `fun(bufnr: integer):string`, a function that will
     be used to construct the query message.
 You can use this function to customise the message sent to the `vectorcode` CLI.
-This defaults to the whole buffer (for now);
+There are sample implemetations in `./lua/vectorcode/utils.lua`.
+This defaults to
+    `require('vectorcode.utils').surrounding_lines_cb(-1)`, which fetches the
+    whole buffer;
   - `events` (optional): `string[]`, an array of `autocmd` events on which the queries will be initialised.
 This defaults to `{ "BufWritePost", "InsertEnter", "BufReadPost" }`;